mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ## Chart Tabs

 When working in a dynamic encounter, you will notice the tabs are the very top.
 Those are the patient chart tabs (chart tabs in the patient record).
-Browsing out to other chart tabs and  documents within the patients chart while working in an encounter is easy by accessing those tabs.
+Browsing out to other chart tabs and  documents within the patient's chart while working in an encounter is easy by accessing those tabs.
 The dynamic encounter auto-saves your work in real-time so there is no need to click the "save" button to save your work on an encounter before browsing out unless so desired on demand.
 When you scroll up in the encounter, these chart tabs will collapse and hide to help with real-estate on your screen.
 To access the chart tabs, simply scroll up just a bit with your mouse or finger (if using a touchscreen device).
 The chart tabs will reappear for accessibility.